chargebyte/chargebyte-docs/docs/source/getting_started.rst

 process.
 The EVerest log is stored in the systemd journal and can be accessed via the journalctl command.
 The journalctl command provides a lot of options to filter the log messages.
 Now just type "journalctl -f -u everest -n 50" to see the last 50 log messages of the EVerest charging stack and to follow the charging process in real time.
+For more information about the EVerest log, see the :ref:`logging_and_debugging` chapter.

 The EVerest log should look like this: